Before you write your first eBook, here’s 15 things you need to know

 - Super-connector Chris Phenner, who introduced me to Lucinda.
 (BTW, Chris runs a great email list where he talks about ad tech and social ads.
 He’s been in the space for a long time and is a great guy to follow.)

-Last, but not least, I am hard at work on my second eBook!
-This eBook is called 15 Emails That Worked.
 In the book, I share the actual email templates and describe the best practices that helped me get meetings with hard-to-reach entrepreneurs and VCs during my last job search.
 It will definitely be useful to you if you’re job hunting in the startup and VC world, but the tips and techniques also apply to anyone who is looking for more effective ways to connect with busy people via email.